Alizée: 2010–2011: Une enfant du siècle, new style and transition

 At the beginning of 2009, Alizée had to cancel a concert in France.
 She announced then that she was already working on her future album, which would sound very different from all of her previous recordings.
-The album was called Une Enfant Du Siècle and was released in France on 29 March 2010.
-A teaser can be seen on the Internet, called "Une enfant du siècle" (A child of the century).
+The album was called Une enfant du siècle and was released in France on 29 March 2010.
+A teaser could be seen on the Internet, called "Une enfant du siècle" ("A child of the century").

 According to British website Popjustice, the first single is partially in English and it is called "Limelight".
-On 15 February 2010 they uploaded the full version of the song and a clip from the music video.
-The Special Collector Edition of the album was made available for pre-orders on 4 February 2010.

-However, it was later confirmed by Popjustice itself that "Limelight" was a teaser single, and the official single from Alizée's fourth album is "Les Collines (Never Leave You)".
+On 15 February 2010, they uploaded the full version of the song and a clip from the music video.
+The special collector edition of the album was made available for pre-orders on 4 February 2010.
+However, it was later confirmed by Popjustice itself that "Limelight" was a teaser single, and the official single from Alizée's fourth album was "Les collines (Never Leave You)".

 The full album leaked on to the Internet on 19 March 2010.
 The album was released in France on 29 March 2010.
-The album received mixed-to-positive reviews by critics, praising her radical change from her teen pop roots, but also criticizing her perceived lack of interest in the project, and the uncatchy nature of the melodies.
-On that day Alizée signed autographs at the Virgin Megastore in Paris.
+It received mixed-to-positive reviews by critics, praising her radical change from her teen pop roots, but also criticising her perceived lack of interest in the project, and the uncatchy nature of the melodies.
+On that day, Alizée signed autographs at the Virgin Megastore in Paris.
 The album is inspired by and depicts the life of Edie Sedgwick.

-Alizée performed in Israel in a tribute to Serge Gainsbourg on 28 July 2010 in Tel Aviv in National Opéra.
-She covered a song called "Dis-lui toi que je t'aime" originally sung by Vanessa Paradis, accompanied by the national orchestra.
+Alizée performed in Israel in a tribute to Serge Gainsbourg on 28 July 2010 in Tel Aviv at the National Opéra.
+She covered a song called "Dis-lui toi que je t'aime", originally sung by Vanessa Paradis, accompanied by the national orchestra.
 She also performed a song with Israeli singer Harel Skaat.
-The music video of the first single "Les collines (Never leave you)" was released on 19 March 2010 on Alizée's official YouTube channel, which peaked the daily most-viewed musician's channel worldwide.
+The music video of the first single "Les collines (Never Leave You)" was released on 19 March 2010 on Alizée's official YouTube channel.